A Roller Coaster Ride

 I’ve learned the theory of responsibility

-The theory never becomes a practicality.
+The theory never became a practicality.

 I am so reckless…impulsive I am and no less